EddOliver/BBM-Bridge-Baby-Monitor/README.md

 Download the files from the github repository.

 - Link: https://github.com/EddOliver/BBM-Bridge-Baby-Monitor/
-- Copy and paste the folder called "Hackster" in the path "/ xilinx / jupyter_notebooks".
+- Copy and paste the folder called "Hackster" in the path "/xilinx/jupyter_notebooks".
-- Copy and paste the contents of the "FPGA" folder in the following path "/ xilinx / pynq / overlays".
+- Copy and paste the contents of the "FPGA" folder in the following path "/xilinx/pynq/overlays".

 1.9.
 Now we will make the configuration of the Ultra96 installing the corresponding packages so that our code runs without problems.